grantjenks/python-sortedcontainers/docs/sortedset.rst

    .. method:: S.copy()

-      Creates a shallow copy of the set.
+      Create a shallow copy of the set.

       :rtype: :class:`SortedSet`

    .. method:: S.count(value)

-      Returns the number of occurrences of *value* in the set.
+      Return the number of occurrences of *value* in the set.

       :rtype: :class:`int`